List of Cheers characters: Andy Schroeder

 Andy Schroeder (Derek McGrath) is an ex-convict.
 Andy first appears in "Diane's Perfect Date" (1983) as Diane Chambers's (Shelley Long) blind date, paid by Sam Malone (Ted Danson), who calls him "Andy-Andy" because he does not know and has not asked his surname, for $20.
 It is discovered he killed the waitress in an Italian restaurant, Via Milano, and was imprisoned.
 He rides a motorcycle.
 During the date, Diane and Sam are horrified by Andy's murderous comments.

 Andy later reappears in "Homicidal Ham" (1983) and then holds people hostage to commit robbery with a gun.
 Fortunately, Carla Tortelli (Rhea Perlman) catches him after he drops the gun.
 As learned, Andy has no job because of his past; nevertheless, Andy learned acting in high school.
-Diane convinces Sam not to send him to the police and, instead, gives him a chance to do performance in Shakespearean play Othello.
-Andy then falls in love with Diane, but he becomes jealous and then murderous when he see Sam and Diane kissing.
-At the play, performed in the bar, Andy chokes Diane to near death until Sam rescues her, and Norm Peterson (George Wendt) and Cliff Clavin (John Ratzenberger) grab hold of Andy.
+Diane convinces Sam not to send him to the police and instead, gives him a chance to do a performance in the Shakespearean play Othello.
+Andy then falls in love with Diane, but he becomes jealous and then murderous after he sees Sam and Diane kissing.
+At the play, performed in the bar, Andy begins choking Diane to death (as Othello does to Desdemona in the actual play) until Sam rescues her, and Norm Peterson (George Wendt) and Cliff Clavin (John Ratzenberger) grab hold of Andy.

 Later, he is sometimes called "Andy-Andy" by characters and real-life sources alike.

-In "Diane's Nightmare" (1985), Andy marries Cynthia (Nancy Cartwright), but the whole thing turns out to be Diane's dream.
+In "Diane's Nightmare" (1985), Andy apparently marries Cynthia (Nancy Cartwright), despite his tendencies to kill Diane again.
+However, the whole episode turns out to be Diane's dream.
 In "Do Not Forsake Me, O' My Postman" (1992), Andy returns to the bar with bomb detonator around his body and wants to see Diane.
-Woody Boyd (Woody Harrelson) tells him that Diane no longer works as a waitress anymore, so Andy leaves.
+Woody Boyd (Woody Harrelson) tells him that Diane no longer works there, so Andy leaves.

 Boggs

 Boggs (Duncan Ross) is a chauffeur to Helen Chambers (Glynis Johns), mother of Diane (Shelley Long).
 In "Someone Single, Someone Blue" (1983), Boggs repeatedly asks Diane to be his wife to help her mother Helen keep her inheritance under the late Spencer Chambers's will.
 When the time expires and Diane is still single, Helen loses all the wealth.
 Fortunately, as he ultimately admits, Boggs embezzled a healthy proportion of the Chambers's money in the past and has money still remaining.
 He proposes to be Helen's husband, and Helen accepts.
-In "Rebound, Part One" (1984), after Diane's huge breakup from Sam Malone (Ted Danson), Boggs takes Diane back from psychiatric hospital to her apartment.
+In "Rebound, Part One" (1984), after Diane's huge breakup from Sam Malone (Ted Danson), Boggs takes Diane back from the psychiatric hospital to her apartment.
 He notifies her that Helen felt uncomfortable contacting Diane while Diane was in the ward.